regolith-linux/regolith-linux.github.io/content/en/download/_index.md

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fas fa-snowplow" title="Remove Regolith Desktop" %}}
-If you decide Regolith isn't what you're looking for, completely remove Regolith by logging in to the standard Ubuntu session and executing the following commands from a terminal:<pre class="text-left">
+If you decide Regolith isn't what you're looking for, completely remove Regolith by logging in to the standard Ubuntu session and executing the following commands from a terminal:<pre class="text-left border rounded p-2">
 $ sudo add-apt-repository --remove ppa:regolith-linux/release
 $ sudo apt remove regolith-*
 $ sudo apt autoremove